quote.gif

 In my experience, I have found that the appropriate placement for the various dermal fillers in the skin is critical.
 For some fillers, if placed too deep, the patient will not get the longevity of the lift, and for other fillers, if placed too superficially, the product can leave tell-tale marks or lumps on the skin surface.
 Correct placement of dermal filler in the skin is everything.
 Choose your injector carefully!

 "I don't want big horrible lips like that movie star".
-Inappropriate or bizarre looking lips are caused by either using an inappropriate product, poor injection technique, or just plain bad work or aesthetic judgement.
+Inappropriate or bizarre looking lips are caused by either using an inappropriate product (eg. silicone, permanent dermal fillers) which is probably fairly unlikely here in New Zealand, or far more commonly, a poor injection technique, or just plain bad work or aesthetic judgement.
 No excuses!!!
+Bizzare and unusual results are not the fault of the filler (assuming a quality filler has been used).
+But rather quite simply the fault of the injector.
+It's what's happening at the blunt end of the needle and syringe that really makes the difference!

 Does it hurt?